uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 ## Issue credential

-You're now ready to issue credentials by using the issuer-agent-management API to create a credential offer for a holder.
+You are now ready to issue credentials by using the issuer-agent-management API to create a credential offer for a holder.
 Here is an example of a request body for the offer creation:

 ```bash
 curl -X POST $ISSUER_AGENT_MANAGEMENT_URL/api/v1/credentials \